-How To: Start in plank or kneeling plank position with right hand resting on base of kettlebell and left hand on the floor.
+How To: Start in plank or kneeling plank position with the right hand resting on the base of the kettlebell and the left hand on the floor.

 Both hands are directly below shoulders.

-Lower chest to kettlebell then press up slowly.
+Lower chest to kettlebell then presses up slowly.
 Repeat 5 times then switch hands.

 Single-Arm Kettlebell Swing:

 Targets: shoulders, back, glutes, legs

 Stand with your feet hip-width apart and grab handle with right hands, palm down.